MicrosoftDocs/Managed-Desktop/managed-desktop/operate/reset-devices-factory.md

 - Your global administrator must submit a [support request](../operate/support-request.md).
     - After receiving your global administrator's consent, the [Microsoft Managed Desktop Security Operations Team](../overview/support-teams.md#security-operations-center-team) can submit the request on your behalf.
 Include the device's computer name in the request.
-- The user account must be in the Azure Active Directory (AD) before we reset the device.
+- The user account must be in the Microsoft Entra ID before we reset the device.

 [Microsoft Managed Desktop Operations Team](../overview/support-teams.md#service-engineering-team) will: